jonssonjunior94/Windows-10-Settings-And-Portable-Applications/README.md

 _______________________________________________________________________________________________________________________________________________________

+Press the Windows + R keys to open the Run dialog box.

+Type `cmd` and then press Enter.

-taskkill /F /IM explorer.exe & start explorer
+Type `taskkill /F /IM explorer.exe & start explorer` To restart Windows Explorer.exe